Biography

 The first season of Killing Eve, which Phoebe wrote and was showrunner for, was nominated for multiple awards, including Primetime Emmy Awards, BAFTAs, and Golden Globes.
 It won the Gotham Independent Film Award for Breakthrough Series in 2017 against Fleabag!
 Even though Phoebe herself did not win any more awards for Killing Eve, the show and the lead actresses, Sandra Oh and Jodie Comer, won multiple awards throughout the show’s seasons.

 The thirty-eight-year-old artist has given the world so many masterpieces throughout her career so far.
-From theatre to comedy TV series, to crime-thriller TV series to a James Bond film and even a Star Wars movie, Phoebe Waller-Bridge’s talent knows no limit!
+From theatre to comedy TV series, to crime-thriller TV series, to a James Bond film and even a Star Wars movie, Phoebe Waller-Bridge’s talent knows no limit!
 The young woman has been proving that hard work and persistence can get you wherever you want to go.
-We, for one, cannot wait to see what Ms Waller-Bridge has next under her sleeves!
+We, for one, cannot wait to see what Ms Waller-Bridge has next under her sleeve!

 Filmography